jupyterlab/extension-examples/README.md

     [...]
 ```

-We then pass the rendermime of the notebook (the one that has the IPyWidget
+We then pass the `rendermime` registry of the notebook (the one that has the
-Renderer added) to our panel:
+jupyter-widgets renderer added) to our panel:

 ```
     function createPanel() {